Luboš Tomíček Sr.

-Luboš Tomíček, Sr. (1934-1968) was an international speedway rider from Czechoslovakia.
+Luboš Tomíček, Sr. (16 August 1934 – 21 October 1968) was a Czech speedway rider.

 Speedway career

 Tomíček reached the final of the Speedway World Championship in the 1965 Individual Speedway World Championship.
-He was also the captain of the Czechoslovakian team and champion of Czechoslovakia five times from 1961 until 1965 after winning the Czechoslovakian Championship.
+He was also the captain of the Czechoslovak team and champion of Czechoslovakia five times from 1961 until 1965 after winning the Czechoslovak Championship.

 Like many Czech riders of the time, the Czechoslovak authorities rarely allowed riders to compete for British league teams but they did allow club sides such as Prague to tour the United Kingdom, which allowed Tomíček to race in Britain in 1967, where he was captained the Prague team.

-During the 1968 Golden Helmet of Pardubice he was killed in an accident after falling directly under the wheels of the speedway rider behind him.
+During the 1968 Golden Helmet of Pardubice, Tomíček was killed in an accident after falling directly under the wheels of the speedway rider behind him.
 An annual memorial event has been held in his memory since.